Xunnamius/projector-pipeline/README.md

 The collection of components that comprise the CI/CD pipeline used by the various [Projector][2] templates and other projects.
-These components can be imported as libraries via Node or invoked directly via a GitHub Action in a workflow.
+These components can be imported as libraries via Node or invoked directly via a GitHub Action workflow.

 ## Components